 Except as provided in our amended and restated certificate of incorporation or as required by applicable law, holders of Class A common stock and Class B common stock vote together as a single class.
 Pursuant to our amended and restated certificate of incorporation, we may not amend, alter, repeal or waive the provisions of our amended and restated certificate of incorporation that relate to the terms of our capital stock without the approval of the holders of a majority of the then outstanding shares of our Class B common stock, voting as a class.
 Holders of the Class A common stock and Class B common stock, as the case may be, would also have a separate class vote if we subdivide, combine or reclassify shares of the other class without concurrently subdividing, combining or reclassifying shares of such class in a proportional manner.
-Pursuant to the Delaware General Corporation Law (the "DGCL"), the holders of the outstanding shares of a class shall be entitled to vote as a class upon a proposed amendment, whether or not entitled to vote thereon by the certificate of incorporation, if the amendment would increase or decrease the par value of the shares of such class so as to affect them adversely.
+Pursuant to the Delaware General Corporation Law (the "DGCL"), the holders of the outstanding shares of a class shall be entitled to vote as a class upon a proposed amendment, whether or not entitled to vote thereon by the certificate of incorporation, if the amendment would increase or decrease the par value of the shares of such class or alter or change the powers, preferences, or special rights of the shares of such class so as to affect them adversely.
 Each share of our Class A common stock and our Class B common stock will entitle its holder to one vote per share.

-Immediately after this offering, our Class B stockholders will collectively hold approximately 83.0% of the combined voting power of our common stock (or 80.5% if the underwriters exercise their option to purchase additional shares in full).
+Immediately after this offering, our Class B stockholders will collectively hold approximately 85.2% of the combined voting power of our common stock (or 83.0% if the underwriters exercise their option to purchase additional shares in full).
 When a Class B stockholder exchanges Class B units for the corresponding number of shares of our Class A common stock or, at our election, for cash, it will result in the automatic cancellation of the corresponding number of shares of our Class B common stock and, therefore, will decrease the aggregate voting power of our Class B stockholders.